"Justice for All | Justice for All"

 Language:

-English is the most widely spoken language in Washington, D.C., the capital of the United States.
+In Washington, D.C., the most commonly spoken language is English, due to it being the capital of the United States.
 However, due to its diverse population, several other languages are also spoken.
-These include Spanish, spoken by a sizable Hispanic community, and Amharic, spoken by a significant Ethiopian community.
-Other languages spoken due to international diplomatic presence include French, German, and various Asian languages.
+These include Spanish, spoken by a significant Hispanic community, and Amharic, spoken by a large Ethiopian community.
+Other languages spoken include French, Chinese, and Vietnamese.